 To our graduate students we offer a Certificate in Photonics and to doctoral (PhD) students we offer training programs in:

 - Biomolecular and tissue engineering

 Certificate in Photonics

-In recognition of the growing importance of Photonics as an enabling multidisciplinary field, Duke Graduate School and the Pratt School of Engineering have created a Photonics Certificate Program.
-The purpose of the certificate is to broaden the scope of the typical disciplinary graduate student-training program.
 Students are encouraged to develop interdisciplinary and transferable sets of skills in their course work and research activities.
-The program is designed to accommodate both Professional MS and PhD students who have been admitted to one of the participating departments.
+The program is for graduate students who have been admitted to one of the participating departments.

 WISeNet IGERT Training Program

 The purpose of the WISeNet Integrative Graduate Education and Research Training (IGERT) program is to prepare doctoral (PhD) students for interdisciplinary research in wireless sensor networks.